mintyfresh/sqld-old/README.md

     "subquery"."count" >= 5
 ```

+Since the SQLD is immutable, it's safe to reuse queueries and partials in subqueries, without risk of accidentally modifying the original.
-Subqueries can also be written inline using a callback:
+For convenience, subqueries can also be written inline using a callback:
 ```d
 auto subquery = table("subquery");